backstage/backstage/docs/auth/oidc.md

-As an example we'll configure OIDC with Microsoft, to do so we need to [Create app registration][2] in the Azure console, the only difference is that the `http://localhost:7007/api/auth/microsoft/handler/frame` url needs to change to `http://localhost:7007/api/auth/oidc/handler/frame`.
+As an example we'll configure OIDC with Microsoft, to do so we need to [Create app registration][2] in the Azure console, the only difference is that the `http://localhost:7007/api/auth/microsoft/handler/frame` URL needs to change to `http://localhost:7007/api/auth/oidc/handler/frame`.

 Then we need to configure the env variables for the provider, based on the provider's code